bolliebrain/pearceys-picnics/README.md

 ### Imagery

-- The hero and large background images have been chosen because they are eye-catching and exciting.
+- The hero and background images have been chosen because they are eye-catching and exciting.
 The picnic blanket background combined with the images to show the outdoors and family together portrays the sites purpose well whilst making it appealing for the user.

 ### Colour Scheme

 - The red and white combination was chosen to resemble the picnic blanket colours.
+With the black making the content easy to read for the user.

 ### Typography